uxlfoundation/oneAPI-spec/source/elements/oneCCL/source/spec/collective_operations.rst

 Reduce
 ******

 Reduce is a collective communication operation that performs the global reduction operation on values from all ranks of the communicator and returns the result to the root rank.

+Reduce is in-place when ``send_buf == recv_buf``.

 .. code:: cpp